 Homemade Herbal Cough Syrup – the Infusion Method

 My list of suggested herbs to add is in a list below this recipe!

 - Set a pot on the stove.
-Turn it on medium-high, add roots or dried berries, and bring it up to a boil.
+Turn it on medium-high, add hard herbs, like roots or dried berries, and bring it up to a boil.
 Woody or solid dried herbal plant matter will need more time in the heat to release their oils.

 - Next, add the dried herbs and flowers to the simmering liquid and remove the whole pot from heat.
-These aromatic plants do not need to be boiled!
-Cover and let it sit for at least 15 minutes.
+These lighter, aromatic plants do not need to be boiled!
+Cover and let it steep for at least 15 minutes.

-Once you’ve done that, you can pour a small cup of it for immediate use, and then store it in the fridge and use it up within a day or two.
-I will often extend the shelf life by adding a solid slug of brandy, vodka or whisky.
+Once you’ve finished, you can pour a small cup of it for immediate use and then store it in the fridge and use it up within a day or two.
+I will often extend the shelf life by adding a solid slug of brandy, vodka or whiskey.
 The booze boosts the relaxation and sleep-inducing properties of the cough syrup, as well as being a killer o’germs.
 (I’ve even been known to gargle bourbon.
 Desperate times call for desperate measures.)

 Label, date, and store your cough syrup in the fridge.
 To serve, pour out a small cupful at a time, and reheat it for maximum benefit.
 If I’m at home, with no plans to drive or do anything other than rehabilitate, I will drink up to six of those small cups each day.